vsbuffalo/scythe/README.md

 was set to 0 then), 2 of the first two bases, 4 contaminants of the first 3 bases, 5 of the first 4 bases, etc.

+### Does Scythe work on FASTA files?

+No, as these have no quality information.

+### How can I report a bug?

+See the section below.

+### How does Scythe compare to program "x"?

+As far as I know, Scythe is the only program that employs a Bayesian model that allows prior contaminant estimates to be used.
+This prior is a more realistic approach than setting a fixed number of mismatches because we can visually estimate it with the Unix tool `less`.

+Scythe also looks at base-level qualities, *not* just a fixed level of mismatches.
+A fixed number of mismatches is a bad approach with data our group (the UC Davis Bioinformatics Core) has seen, as a small bad quality run can quickly exhaust even a high numbers of fixed mismatches and lead to higher false negatives.

+## Reporting Bugs

+Scythe is free software and is proved without a warranty.
+However, I am proud of this software and I will do my best to provide updates, bug fixes, and additional documentation as needed.
+Please report all bugs and issues to Github's issue tracker (http://github.com/vsbuffalo/scythe/issues).
+If you want to email me, do so in addition to an issue request.

+If you have a suggestion or comment on Scythe's methods, you can email me directly.

+## Is there a paper about Scythe?

+I am currently writing a paper on Scythe's methods.
+In my preliminary testing, Scythe has fewew false positives and false negatives than it competitors.